amasandy/Checkout-Experience-iOS/README.md

 Then run the following command:
 `$ pod install`

-If you are working on a Objective-C project, you may need to add a dummy swift file to project: `Dummy.swift` Xcode will ask if you want to configure an Objective-C bridging header, you can answer *Don't create*.
+If you are working on an Objective-C project, you may need to add a dummy Swift file to project: `Dummy.swift` Xcode will ask if you want to configure an Objective-C bridging header, you can answer *Don't create*.

 ### Using Carthage